AhmeedRaafatt/PathoScope/README.md

 HemaPath LIS is a comprehensive, web-based Laboratory Information System (LIS).
 It is designed to manage two distinct clinical workflows in a single, unified platform: **numerical data analysis (Hematology)** and **advanced medical imaging (Digital Pathology)**.

-[cite_start]This system is built to enhance efficiency and diagnostic accuracy by providing a patient-facing portal for results, a full-featured administrative backend for lab technicians, and a powerful, AI-assisted diagnostic viewer for pathologists[cite: 3, 23, 24].
+This system is built to enhance efficiency and diagnostic accuracy by providing a patient-facing portal for results, a full-featured administrative backend for lab technicians, and a powerful, AI-assisted diagnostic viewer for pathologists.

-## 🎓 Course Project

-This system is the final deliverable for the **Healthcare System Project (HCIS)**. [cite_start]The project's goal is to design and develop a unique healthcare solution that encompasses patient management, billing, scheduling, and advanced clinical diagnostic support[cite: 1, 3, 4].

-* **Instructors:** Dr. Eman Ayman, Eng. [cite_start]Yara Elshamy [cite: 46, 47]
-* [cite_start]**Phase 0 Deadline:** November 7, 2025 [cite: 48]

 ---

 ## ✨ Key Features

-### [cite_start]1.
-Role-Based Access Control [cite: 8-10]
+### 1. Role-Based Access Control

 The system provides secure, distinct interfaces for four unique user roles: